Francisco Laína

 Francisco Laína García (18 May 1936 – 7 January 2022) was a Spanish politician, who was the Director of State Security during the coup d'état of 23 February 1981.
-For 14 hours he headed the provisional government of Spain while Prime Minister Adolfo Suárez's government was sequestered in the Congress of Deputies.
+After being appointed by King Juan Carlos, he headed for 14 hours (with the assistance of the chief civil servants of the different ministries) the emergency provisional government of Spain while Prime Minister Adolfo Suárez's government was sequestered in the Congress of Deputies to prevent a power vacuum.

 Biography and career

 Laína was born in La Carrera, Province of Ávila, Spain, on 18 May 1936.
 He graduated in Law and joined the General State Administration as a member of the General Technical Body in 1965 after passing the competitive examination.

 In 1974 he was appointed civil governor and provincial head of the Movimiento Nacional in León.
 Laína held this position until 1976, when he was appointed civil governor of Las Palmas.
 Under his mandate, the armed Canary Islands Independence Movement was practically dismantled in that province in 1977.
 However, Laina was relieved in 1977 of his duties because of his disagreements with the mayor of Las Palmas, Fernando Ortiz Wiot, due to his authorization of the construction of state facilities on land that the city council had declared a green zone.
 Subsequently, he was appointed civil governor of the province of Zaragoza in July 1977, an office he held until 1980.
 This last mandate was characterized by continuous tensions with the pre-autonomous government of Aragón, because Laína was considered too conservative and because he did not facilitate the management of political parties and the regional government itself.